QuchenFu/comment_location/README.md

 `python3 show_batch.py --batch_size=8 --file_path="split30_word_data/train/data.txt"`

 Note:
 The show_batch.py file is only for demonstration.
 It uses the train data also as the test(wrong) since only one parameter of the location of data.txt is allowed.
 I printed out the tensor type, value of the source, and value of the target.
-The tokenizer is from OpenNMS and may not be the best case, also the embedding is glove.6B.100d which may not be suitable.
+The tokenizer is from OpenNMT and may not be the best case, also the embedding is glove.6B.100d which may not be suitable.